score-json/inc_nlohmann_json/.dotstop_extensions/README.md

 A `JSONTestsuiteReference` bundles a selected C++ test section together with one or more external JSON test files and uses both as the reference content.
 It is designed for tests that read JSON samples from files, allowing the documentation to present the JSON data alongside the test code.
 The external JSON files are fetched from a known test-data branch and must be referenced by the selected C++ section.

 The reference extends `CPPTestReference` by supplementing the identified C++ section with the content of the listed JSON files.
 It combines the test code and JSON data into a single payload for hashing, ensuring that the evidence reflects both the test harness and its inputs.
 In the documentation, each JSON file is shown either in full or replaced by a link if the file is very large, and the relevant C++ section is rendered below; an optional description appears above the content.
-If enabled, the reference filters lines in the displayed C++ section that mention other JSON files not included in the selection, while the underlying content still includes the full section text used for hashing.les.
+If enabled, the reference filters lines in the displayed C++ section that mention other JSON files not included in the selection, while the underlying content still includes the full section text used for hashing.

 For the `JSONTestsuiteReference` the expected configuration is:
 ```